-- Health Information (HI)3 means any information, including genetic information, whether oral or recorded in any form or medium that is created or received by a health care provider, health plan, public health authority, health care clearinghouse and relates to the past, present, or future physical or mental health condition of an individual, the provision of health care to an individual or the payment for provision of health care to an individual. - Individually Identifiable Health Information3 is a subset of HI, including demographic information collected from an individual and is created or received by a health care provider, health plan or health care clearinghouse that identifies the individual or for which there is a reasonable basis to believe the information can be used to identify the individual. - 3.
-Protected Health Information (PHI)13 means individually identifiable health information. - 4.
-Legally authorized representative Legally Authorized Representative (LAR): an individual who is authorized under applicable law to grant permission on behalf of a potential subject for their participation in research.
+- 1. Health Information (HI) means any information, including genetic information, whether oral or recorded in any form or medium that is created or received by a health care provider, health plan, public health authority, health care clearinghouse and relates to the past, present, or future physical or mental health condition of an individual, the provision of health care to an individual or the payment for provision of health care to an individual. - 2.
+Individually Identifiable Health Information is a subset of HI, including demographic information collected from an individual and is created or received by a health care provider, health plan or health care clearinghouse that identifies the individual or for which there is a reasonable basis to believe the information can be used to identify the individual. - 3.
+Protected Health Information $(PHI)^{15}$ means individually identifiable health information.

-11 For the purposes of this policy, research means a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
+&lt;sup>13 For the purposes of this policy, research means a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
 (Refer to 45 CFR 164.501).
-12 MLH Affiliate is defined to be an entity of which Main Line Health, Inc. (or a Main Line Health subsidiary) is the parent organization.
+MLH Affiliate is defined to be an entity of which Main Line Health, Inc. (or a Main Line Health subsidiary) is the parent organization.

-13 Complete definitions available at 45 CFR 160.103.
+&lt;sup>15 Complete definitions available at 45 CFR 160.103.